rtang03/fabric-cd/README.md

 ### Networking
 Here uses Istio Service Mesh, and istio CRD is located `networking` directory.

+Note that k8s will reply on DNS in host network.
+I find that "org0.com" is public domain.
+We need to create private zone in GCP Cloud DNS, with A record, of "orderer0.org0.com", equal to ip address of istiogateway.

+Currently, I have no idea why the peer requires hostAlias for endpoint ip resolution.
+If no hostAlias, peer fails to send gossips.
+It seems running peer rely on /etc/hosts, instead of DNS resolutions.
+On the other hand, when running installation job, the "peer" cli will only rely on DNS resolutions.

+Before understanding how it works, currently will use both hostAlias and private DNS.
+And, all peers and orderers shall work as expected.

 ### Naming convention
 *Helm chart value file*
 [release name]-[app name].[cloud].yaml => admin0-orgadmin.gcp.yaml